bluekvirus/Stage.js/HOWTO.md

 * Navigate through them as groups or individually by regions.
 !!!

-#### What's Navigation?

-We achieve client-side multi-page-alike navigation through switching *View*s on a pre-defined application region in respond to the URL hash fragment change event.
-You can also keep navigating beyond the first level *View*s by chaining view names in the hash. (e.g `#navigate/Context/LvlOneSubView/LvlTwoSubView...`)

-Those named views can set their `navRegion` properties to honor the navigation path by recursively presenting required views into their `navRegion`s.
-Without the `navRegion` you will also get a special event param (path) triggered to the `navigateTo` event on the view.
-Leaving you full flexibility on interpreting the rest of the path yourself.
-This unique navigation mechanism enables endless possibilities in combining views in hierarchies dynamically just through URI changes.

 #### What's a View?

 A *View* is a template with data, interactions and optionally a name. it is to be shown on a region in template of your application or another view instance.
 Only named views can be used as template shortcuts (through anonymous region tag attribute `view="..."`) or put into the navigation chain URI (e.g `#navigate/Context/LvlOneSubView/LvlTwoSubView...`).